US weekly jobless claims hit 3 million, bringing the 8-week total to more than 36 million

 - That raises the eight-week total to more than 36 million.

-- It also marks the sixth week in a row where jobless claims have declined but remained highly elevated.
+- It also marks the sixth week in a row in which jobless claims have declined but remained highly elevated.

 - “They remain grotesquely high by all but the most recent standards,” Ian Shepherdson of Pantheon Macroeconomics wrote in a note.
 “In the worst single week after the crash of 2008, claims reached just 665,000.”